 If you have a runny nose, postnasal drip, or itchy, watery eyes -- then an antihistamine may be helpful for your flu symptoms.
-Antihistamines block the effect of "histamine," and help relieve such annoying symptoms as sneezing, itching, and nasal discharge.
+Antihistamines are used for sniffles caused by allergies ( histamine release) but not flu.

 Which treatment should I use for nasal congestion?

 If you need immediate relief for swollen, congested nasal passages, you may get relief with an over-the-counter decongestant nasal spray.
 It is important to stop using decongestant nasal sprays after three days to avoid the development of rebound congestion.

 Some doctors suggest using a saline spray instead of a medicated spray.
 Saline sprays loosen thick mucus in the nasal passageways but have no rebound effect.
 They may be used for extended periods of time without significant side effects.

 Is it safe to take a decongestant if I have high blood pressure?

 Decongestants can increase blood pressure and heart rate.
 Pseudoephedrine and phenylephrine are oral decongestants commonly available in over-the-counter products.
 Check with your doctor or pharmacist about safety.

 Which flu treatment works best for my cough?